UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

       .. code-block:: sh

-         $ module load python/<version>
+         $ module load python/3.7.2
-         $ virtualenv --system-site-packages vpyenv
+         $ virtualenv --system-site-packages Example

       "vpyenv" is the name of the virtual environment.
 You can name it whatever you want.
-The directory “vpyenv” is created in the present working directory.
+The directory “Example” is created in the present working directory.

 .. note::